 At the end of 2017, there was 2.9 million square feet of serviced office space in the UK.

-But what is a serviced office, and why should you choose one for your next workspace?
+But what are the typical features can you expect from a serviced office, and why should you choose one for your next workspace?

 In this article, we’ll cover:

 02 | Examples of UK serviced office providers